Skip links

 A person types on a laptop while surrounded by moving boxes.
 This could symbolize the search for an online therapist in Los Angeles, CA. Learn more about the help online therapy in Los Angeles, CA can offer by searching for a neurodiversity-affirming therapist in Los Angeles, CA.

-Executive functioning skills include emotional regulation, impulse control, working memory, mental flexibility, and planning and prioritizing.
+Executive functioning skills include time management, sustained attention, impulse control, working memory, mental flexibility, and planning and prioritizing.
 These skills impact everyday actions, such as managing stress, completing tasks in a timely manner, and making plans in advance.
-Like soft skills, these skills can exist on a spectrum of neurodivergent people.
-Couples in which one or both partners are neurodivergent may experience more frequent and intense fights because one or both partners tend to escalate emotions quickly.
-Such couples may also have a more difficult time returning to a calm state during difficult conversations.
-Furthermore, challenges with impulsivity and self control can lead one partner to making destructive decisions that affect the relationship.
+Like soft skills, these skills can exist on a spectrum for both neurotypical and neurodivergent people.
+For example, in a neuroblended couple, a neurotypical partner might feel irritated by their ADHD partner’s difficulties with maintaining organization or making impulsive decisions.

-When it comes to memory capacity, relationships can sometimes feel unbalanced for the neurotypical individual or the neurodivergent individual without any memory deficits.
+As another example, when it comes to memory capacity, relationships can sometimes feel unbalanced for the neurotypical individual or the neurodivergent individual without any memory deficits.
 For example, a child with ADHD might find it difficult to remember to do her chores on time, so her neurotypical parent may fall into the role of becoming her personal reminder.
-Or a partner may forget to pay the bills on time, so the other partner has to pick up the slack.
+Or a partner may forget to pay the bills on time, so the other partner has to take on that task.
 This can feel like one party is doing more of the mental labor.

-In regards to mental flexibility, it is common for neurodivergent individuals to be rigid with schedules and other details in everyday life.
-A neurotypical person may find such solid rigidity difficult to understand.
+In regards to mental flexibility, it is possible for neurodivergent individuals to be very rigid or very flexible with schedules and other details in everyday life.
+An autistic person might prefer schedules to be very consistent, whereas an ADHDer might prefer schedules to have more flexibility and novelty.
+A neurotypical person may find such specific preferences difficult to understand, and may feel like these systems are arbitrary rather than genuine preferences.
 For example, one party may have intense preferences, such as the need to wear a particular shirt to sleep or to wash their hands in a specific way.
-When there is little wiggle room for change, especially in time-sensitive situations, a neurotypical person can feel intensely frustrated or even angry.
+When there is mismatched flexibility, especially in time-sensitive situations, neuroblended pairs can feel intensely frustrated by one another.

 A skilled therapist can help neuro-blended couples and families gain awareness of executive functioning differences, and how these differences impact relationships.
 By learning to develop much needed coping skills and communication tools, neuro-blended partners can improve the effectiveness of their conflict resolution.